 The six consultations showed that there is a keen interest in the subject of valuing water, not only from those in the water community, but from other sectors as well.
-While individual consultations were sometimes limited in terms of their scope of sectoral participation, as a whole, the consultations together covered a wide range of thematic areas, organization types and geographic regions of the world where useful lessons and messages could be taken from the discussions to be applied to future actions and endeavours around the area of valuing water.
+While individual consultations were sometimes limited in terms of their scope of sectoral participation, as a whole the consultations covered a wide range of thematic areas, organization types and geographic regions.
+The discussions from the consultations yielded useful lessons and messages that can be applied to future actions and endeavours around the area of valuing water.

-In addition to a large amount of material emerging from the consultations to contribute to the next draft of the Preamble and Principles, interest was sparked to continue, and expand, the initiative with the aspiration that future discussions, and application of the Principles, can better help decision-makers at all scales make more informed decisions about the management and governance of water resources.
+In addition to a large amount of material emerging from the consultations to contribute to the next draft of the Preamble and Principles, interest was sparked to continue and expand the initiative, with the aspiration that future discussions and applications of the Principles can better help decision-makers at all scales make more informed decisions about the management and governance of water resources.